Back to Index

 After

-Built a monitoring system that aggregates indirect layoff signals from seven public sources: Reddit threads, GitHub activity changes, HackerNews posts, Google Custom Search results, LinkedIn public updates, company blog announcements, and news APIs.
-Each signal is cross-referenced to build candidate-level profiles from what would otherwise be statistical noise.
+Building a monitoring system that cross-references seven public signal sources — Reddit threads, GitHub activity patterns, HackerNews posts, Google Custom Search results, LinkedIn public updates, company announcements, and news APIs — to assemble candidate-level profiles from what would otherwise be noise.
+Each signal is weighted and deduplicated to produce high-confidence leads.

-Recruiters can now filter by company, role type, seniority, and recency — turning a mass layoff event into a structured, searchable pipeline of proven engineers within days of an announcement, not weeks.
+The output feeds directly into existing talent map and outreach workflows, letting recruiters filter by company, role type, seniority, and recency.
+The goal: turn a workforce transition event into a searchable pipeline of proven engineers within days, not weeks.